nicolatoscan/thesis/README.md

 # thesis
-Analysis of emotions in Wikipedia discussions
+My bachelor thesis: Analysis of emotions in Wikipedia discussions